nathan-hello/use-join-hook/README.md

 ```

 This means that instead of having a bunch of join numbers across your application, you have a single source
 of truth.
-And, if you utilize the `offset` attribute, you can make functions that returns a JoinMap with an offset, like so:
+And, if you utilize the `offset` attribute, you can compose your JoinMap with functions.

 ```ts
 import { JoinMap, PUseJoin } from "use-join";